 Neptune’s Treasure – Local bakery and breakfast after your night ashore.
 Enjoy fresh treats and there is always space at the bar.
 Friendly and casual.

 Lobster Trap – “This was our third visit in the last 3 months to the Lobster Trap in Anegada.
 We have also had lobster dinners on Jost van Dyke and other restaurants in the BVI.
 The lobster dinner At the Lobster Trap is excellent”

 Having a hard time visualizing your crewed yacht vacation in the BVI?
 Take a look at a 7-day sample itinerary to get the ideas flowing and plan your trip.

 While everything in the BVI is stunning there are a few things not to be missed.
-Take a look at our favorite anchorages, restaurants, beach bars and day excursions.
+Take a look at our favorite anchorages, restaurants, bars and must see day excursions.